graham768/anlage-wellness-netlify/src/pages/products/index.md

 heading: Great coffee with a conscience
 path: /products
 templateKey: product-page
-title: Strong By Design
+title: "  "
-image: /img/jumbotron.jpg
+image: /img/sbd-logo.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that